 Pexels also has its own license, which states what you can and cannot do with the images.
 You can use and modify the images for free for both commercial and personal use without attribution.

-Images on Pixabay are licensed under Creative Commons Zero (CC0), which means you can use the images without asking for permission or giving credit to the artist (though it’s always appreciated).
+Images on Pixabay are licensed under Creative Commons Zero (CC0), which means you can use them without asking for permission or giving credit to the artist (though it’s always appreciated).
 Pixabay provides a gentle reminder to check that the content depicted in the images doesn’t infringe on any rights.
 Pixabay also offers more content formats, from illustrations to sound effects.

 5. Free Images